apache/flink/docs/setup_quickstart.md

 # Cluster Setup

-__Running Stratosphere on a cluster__ is as easy as running it locally.
+__Running Flink on a cluster__ is as easy as running it locally.
 Having __passwordless SSH__ and __the same directory structure__ on all your cluster nodes lets you use our scripts to control everything.

-1. Copy the unpacked __stratosphere__ directory from the downloaded archive to the same file system path on each node of your setup.
+1. Copy the unpacked __flink__ directory from the downloaded archive to the same file system path on each node of your setup.
-2. Choose a __master node__ (JobManager) and set the `jobmanager.rpc.address` key in `conf/stratosphere-conf.yaml` to its IP or hostname.
+2. Choose a __master node__ (JobManager) and set the `jobmanager.rpc.address` key in `conf/flink-conf.yaml` to its IP or hostname.
 Make sure that all nodes in your cluster have the same `jobmanager.rpc.address` configured.
 3. Add the IPs or hostnames (one per line) of all __worker nodes__ (TaskManager) to the slaves files in `conf/slaves`.

 You can now __start the cluster__ at your master node with `bin/start-cluster.sh`.